USO names 409th Contracting Support Brigade Soldier as 2024 volunteer of the year

 |0

-This work, USO names 409th Contracting Support Brigade Soldier as 2024 volunteer of the year, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USO names 409th Contracting Support Brigade Soldier as 2024 volunteer of the year, by Mary Del Rosario, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USO names 409th Contracting Support Brigade Soldier as 2024 volunteer of the year